min2ha/ukwa-site/content/target/43430/index.en.md

   "subject": "EU Referendum"
 }

-# Third Sector: Chairities would lose £200m in funding from Brexit, says pro-EU campaign

 Third Sector: Artical documenting the response to the statment of EU charity funding by a pro-EU campaign.